 Should You Start With A Big Agency or A Boutique Agency?
 What About Client-Side

-There are advantages and disadvantages to going in-house with a large corporate agency, as opposed to a smaller boutique agency.
+There are of course advantages and disadvantages to going in-house with a large corporate agency, as opposed to a smaller boutique agency or start-up consultancy.
 If you are new to SEO and you want to achieve that steep learning curve, then I would recommend applying for roles within a more specialised agency as opposed to a larger media companies.

 That is not saying that large media agencies are poor at SEO and don’t have the team skills.
 They’re great!
 You can learn a lot in those places.
 But these teams tend to be more distracted by client servicing or preparing pitch documents, and they may not have the time to spend educating and improving your knowledge.
 So if you want to jump-start your career and become a real SEO whiz, then smaller agencies have a lot of advantages.

 Smaller agencies are often in growth mode from a hiring and client pooling standpoint.
 Not only will the learning curve be quicker but you’ll be exposed to a wider variety of SEO projects and challenges, and will have the chance to interface with colleagues and clients from a variety of backgrounds and experiences.
 There’ll be people in the same boat as you experience-wise, though the tendencies of smaller firms to have flatter hierarchies will mean you’ll be close to seasoned SEO professionals and will be able to learn from them easier.